lazalong/OGE-Utilities/README.md

 ## Installation

  - OGE.lib : Open the Visual Studio solution to compile the static lib
- - Heap log visualier: Open the Visual Code solution to see the code.
+ - Heap log visualiser: Open the Visual Code solution to see the code.
 But you only need to open the file index.html and load a .json log file